 Britain and Australia, amongst others, have sordid histories and relationships with indigenous and migrant communities.
 Skewed histories fuel a distorted sense of nationalism.
 This work aims to open up conversation through a clever appropriation of whitewashed histories and give a voice back to lost histories and communities.

-Not Today’s Yesterday is embracing a new artistic form through the cross pollination of contemporary dance with the traditional form Bharatanatyam the art of storytelling.
+Not Today’s Yesterday embraces a new artistic form through the cross-pollination of contemporary dance with the traditional form Bharatanatyam the art of storytelling.